FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-serverless.md

 ## How are Serverless databases priced?

-Serverless database architecture separates Virtual CPU compute resources from database storage.
-Storage and CPU usage are charged separately based on your usage.
+Compute and storage usage is charged separately based on usage.

-Virtual CPU and storage are metered

-Compute and storage resources are metered separately and cha

-FeatureBase Serverless databases have compute and storage metered and charged independently based on your usage.

-Serverless databases are charged based on metred compute and storage usage.

 ## How do I create a Serverless database?